 The mentor's objectives are to provide student-student mentoring, while increasing interactions between upperclass and newer EVEN students; to aid in the academic, emotional and social adjustment of first-year students; to grow a culture of giving and volunteerism at CU Boulder; to encourage the development of student relationships with other engineering students and staff and to provide consistent, reliable sources of support, information and inspiration.
 The mentors are trained in a 2-hour session in which their roles and responsibilities, including ethics, are stressed.
 They are also provided a 7-page manual that draws from the College of Engineering Peer Advocates manual.
 The mentors are enthusiastic students and for the most part committed to the program.
-Both years we had 12 senior students volunteer as mentors.
-The gender makeup both years was 75% female.
-The gender make-up for the firstyear students is 60% female and for the faculty it is 50% female.
+Each year we had 10-12 junior/senior students volunteer as mentors.
+The gender makeup each year was 50-75% female.
+The gender make-up for the first-year students is 75% female and for the faculty it is 50% female.

 In the first year of the program we divided up the firstyear students by an academic measure: their interest in one of the seven EVEN tracks/options.
 The mentors were then assigned based on their EVEN track/option; air quality, applied ecology, chemical processing, energy, engineering for developing communities, remediation, and water resources and treatment.
-In the second year of the program we divided up the first-year students by their residence hall assignment (including an off-campus category).
-The mentors were then assigned based on their first-year residence hall.
+In the second and third years of the program we divided up the first-year students by their residence hall assignment (including an off-campus category).
+Due to the fact many students didn't know which area they were going to major in and the third year our major did away with the options.
+The mentors were then assigned based on their first-year residence hall or if they were a transfer student.
 The mentors are introduced to the first-year students in class.
 It is made clear to the first-year students that they are not required to participate.
 We have a break-out session in which contact information is exchanged on a volunteer basis.
 The mentors then try to set up meetings outside of class.
 In the first year the introduction took place in the 7th week of the semester and in the second year in the 3rd week.
+Now in this third year we introduced them on the first day of class and we have a writing assignment that requires the students to meet once with the mentors.
+There after it is a volunteer program.